Your Next Steps - Incoming Class of Fall 2015

 Living Outside of the Greater Toronto Area?

 If you currently reside outside of the Greater Toronto Area and are unable to attend your First Year Enrolment Appointment because of location, please book a distance advising appointment.
-A first year advisor will contact you to provide your next steps.
-You will be required to attend an information session prior to the beginning of classes.
+An academic advisor will contact you to provide your next steps.

 In order to activate your Passport York account, you must first accept our offer and book your Enrolment Appointment (Step 1 and Step 2 above).